-There are no current warnings for Blue-green algae.
+There no current Blue-green algae (BGA) warnings.

 Blue Green Algae FAQs

 What is blue green algae?

 Blue green algae (BGA) occurs naturally in waterways, wetlands and water storages.
 It is a common seasonal occurrence in Victoria and a natural component of most aquatic systems, including streams, lakes, estuaries and the sea.